SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 date: 2025-01-11
 description: "
 "
-tags: ["Refactoring", "Mindset"]
+tags: ["Refactoring", "Mindset", "Code Smells", "Clean Code"]
-thumbnail: "/talk_title.webp"
+thumbnail: "/refactoring-mindset-title.jpg"
-caption: "Photo by Pixabay on Pexels"
+caption: "Photo by Magda Ehlers on Pexels"
 ---

 ### a section or a para that this article covers existing codebase.